Starrainx/gridsome-forestry-starter/projects/sky.md

 sort: 1

 ---
-Seeing this beautiful sky on my way to the workplace.
-Hoped someone can take a picture of this view but I was driving alone, so I drew it down to record it.
+Saw this beautiful sky on my way to the workplace.
+Hope someone can take a picture of this view but I was driving alone, so I drew it to record that memory.

 ![](/uploads/img_1022-2.jpg)